annafellars/annablog/_posts/2024-09-30-fantasy-football-real-statistics.md

 ### Step 1: Gather Your Data
+*You can download my code to follow along at the bottom of the page under resources*

 There are many different sources on the internet to collect data, many people even have dedicated websites to collecting football stats.
 After researching, I decided to go with a fantasy football R package called “ffopportunity”.
 This package scrapes the most updated data from NFL play-by-play data and builds a data frame of Expected Fantasy Points by applying an xg-boost model.